 This step is as easy as it sounds.
 Choose the preset you want to apply.
 The best way to do this is to HOVER over the presets to see a preview of the preset on your image.
 (If you are using Lightroom 6 or before, the preview will only be seen in the Navigator panel.)
 Once you have figured out which preset you want to add, click on the preset to apply it to your image.

 *Note: Some of these presets use MANY radial filters and that may slow down the preview a little.

-All of the presets in the Illuminate Collection are created using the Radial Filter Tool.
-In order to customize the preset, you will need to select the Radial Filter Tool and look for the Radial Filter "pins" to appear.
-These little gray "pins" will appear in each spot a radial filter has been applied.
+All of the presets in the Illuminate Collection are created using the Radial Gradient Tool.
+In order to customize the preset, you will need to select the Masks icon on the toolbar in the Develop module.
+The Masking Panel will open and several pins will appear on your image.
+These little gray "pins" will appear in each spot a radial gradient has been applied.

 This is the step that will allow you to customize the Lightroom preset.
 Click on the pin you want to move or delete.
-When it is activated, it will show an additional black circle in the middle of the gray pin.
+When it is activated, it change to a circle with a black dot inside.
 With an activated pin, hover over the pin and wait for the hand to appear.
 Once you see the hand, you can click and drag it to a new location or you can delete it by tapping the delete key.

 In addition to moving or deleting pins, you can also change their size and shape.
 To do this, look for the handles at the 12, 3, 6, and 9 o'clock positions.
 Click and drag those handles to resize or reshape the radial filter as desired.

 If you wish to change the color of any of the masks, simply click on the pin to highlight it and use the sliders (specifically the white balance sliders or by clicking on the box next to the word Color) on the right-side of Develop module.